c3d/recorder/README.md

 This is normal behaviour under heavy load, but requires an explanation.
-The `RECORD` statements can be performed simultaneously from multiple threads.
+The `record` statements can be performed simultaneously from multiple threads.
 If there is "contention", i.e. if multiple CPUs are attempting to write at the same time, one CPU may acquire its order and timestamp *before* another CPU, but may end up writing the